Home Compare HAL vs SLB

 Growth

-On growth, Halliburton Company is positioned higher in the group, while SLB N.V. is closer to the middle.
+Halliburton Company sits in the stronger part of the group on growth, while SLB N.V. is closer to mid-pack.

-Halliburton Company sits higher in the group on profitability, adding to the overall structural advantage.
+SLB N.V. sits higher in the group on stability, adding to the overall structural advantage.

 Growth — Dominant Gap